svinota/pyroute2/README.md

 Low-level **IPRoute** utility -- Linux network configuration.
-**IPRoute** usually doesn't rely on external utilities, but in some cases, when the kernel doesn't provide the functionality via Netlink (like on RHEL6.5), it transparently uses also brctl and sysfs to setup bridges and bonding interfaces::
+**IPRoute** usually doesn't rely on external utilities, but in some cases, when the kernel doesn't provide the functionality via netlink (like on RHEL6.5), it transparently uses also brctl and sysfs to setup bridges and bonding interfaces::